"The purpose of life is to live it, to taste experience to the utmost."

 True aliveness has reliable qualities:

-- Grounded: You feel your contact with the ground.
-You are somewhere, not floating above your life.
+- Grounded: We feel our contact with the ground.
+We are somewhere, not floating above our life.

-- Curious: You are interested in what is happening inside and around you.
+- Curious: We are interested in what is happening inside and around us.

-- Responsive: Your body and emotions can move, shift, and adjust.
+- Responsive: Body and emotions can move, shift, and adjust.
 Tension is mobile, not frozen.

-- Inclusive: You allow a wider range of experience—pleasant or unpleasant—to belong in awareness.
+- Inclusive: We allow a wider range of experience—pleasant or unpleasant—to belong in awareness.

-- Embodied: You sense the "texture" of your inner life without needing it to change.
+- Embodied: We sense the "texture" of inner life without needing it to change.

 Passion and Presence